lydell/keyboard/diagrams.md

 The f\* key should be held to activate the f\* layer.

 The ◰ ◳ ◲ keys are unused.
-Those specific characters were chosen to show how the TECK layout maps to the laptop layout.

 Note: The AltGr keys in the TECK layout aren’t actually AltGr keys; they’re the special fn layer key of the TECK.
 The “fn” key in the laptop layout is a special